storm-software/storm-stack/README.md

 <br />
 <h1>Storm Stack</h1>
-⚡ The storm-stack monorepo contains utility applications, tools, and various libraries to create modern and scalable web applications.
+⚡ The <b>Storm Stack<b> monorepo contains utility applications, tools, and various libraries to create modern and scalable web applications.
 <br /><br />
-⚡<b>Storm Workspaces</b> are built using <a href="https://nx.dev/" target="_blank">Nx</a>, a set of extensible dev tools for monorepos, which helps you develop like Google, Facebook, and Microsoft.
+⚡ <b>Storm Workspaces</b> are built using <a href="https://nx.dev/" target="_blank">Nx</a>, a set of extensible dev tools for monorepos, which helps you develop like Google, Facebook, and Microsoft.
 Building on top of Nx, the Open System provides a set of tools and patterns that help you scale your monorepo to many teams while keeping the codebase maintainable.

 <h3 align="center">💻 Visit <a href="https://stormsoftware.org" target="_blank">stormsoftware.org</a> to stay up to date with this developer</h3><br />